This project aims to build a machine – the LMX

 A vehicle driven in part, by the summation of these accelerations, would operate rather like a sail in this wind.
 The wind can be conceptualised as a force always blowing toward the ambient ‘cosmic stasis’, or toward a point of maximum equilibrium where it is at rest with fixed space.

-In the same way a freely gimballed gyroscope will always try to align itself with the pole star (the ‘2D arbiter’ of fixed space), a 3D gyro system would try to position itself in fixed space and that means propel itself in a certain direction (toward the current ‘3D arbiter’ of fixed space).
+In the same way a freely gimbaled gyroscope will always try to align itself with the pole star (the ‘2D arbiter’ of fixed space), a 3D gyro system would try to position itself in fixed space and that means propel itself in a certain direction (toward the ambient ‘3D arbiter’ of fixed space).

 As a propulsion system it would require its alignment to be set like the ‘sail’ of a yacht.
 To usefully go from A to B on earth for example, would require steady change of sail position (probably the alignment of LMX solar axis) and navigating such a machine would require some form of ‘tacking’ against the prevailing ‘wind’ just like it nautical equivalent.

-Really, when the unit is operating it is tending toward the ‘cosmic stasis’ – that is, it is trying to be fixed positionally in fixed space.
+Really, when the unit is operating it is tending toward the ‘cosmic stasis’ – that is, it is trying to achieve standstill and be fixed positionally in fixed space.

 The wider picture

 Obviously, the success of this research has the potential for wide reaching military and political ramifications.
 I am mindful at this stage that it would not be sensible to seek the support of entities who might have the economic gravity and willingness to move forward on it, but really should not be in the loop.
-It would not for example be a good plan to confide with Communist China or Iran about this!
 Accordingly I am looking for private investment to take this idea to the next stage, the first stage being to validate the principle and obtain some data points.
 For now, wherever appropriate, the cover story is written in the tagline at the head of this article: ‘LMX is an experimental platform to research gyroscopic properties.’